vojale/CBE544-2018.github.io/ProjectAssignments.md

 ## Computing Cluster and Catalyst Assignment

-Half of the class will be using the CEES cluster and the other half will be using the Sherlock cluster.
+Half of the class will be working on carbide MXenes and the other half will be working on nitride MXenes.
 Please confirm your assignments below:
 <style>
 table {
     width:100%;